cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 ## Implementing CSRF protection

-To correctly protect against CSRF attacks, our application needs to provide a `state` parameter to the Auth0 login URL.
-When the user logs in and is redirected back to our application, you can compare the `state` parameter in the redirect URL to our previous piece of `state`, confirming that the user is beginning and ending the login flow via your application.
+To correctly protect against CSRF attacks, your application needs to provide a `state` parameter to the Auth0 login URL.
+When the user logs in and is redirected back to your application, you can compare the `state` parameter in the redirect URL to your previous piece of `state`, confirming that the user is beginning and ending the login flow via your application.

 Generate this piece of state using `csprng.xyz`, a Cloudflare API service for generating random data.
 The API endpoint `csprng.xyz/v1/api` returns a JSON object with the key `Data` that you will use as the random value: